Coastal coal-carrying trade of New South Wales: Stockton

-The Drop Ship
+Drop Ship

 From October 1859 to late 1868, an unusual mechanised ship loading arrangement, known as a 'Drop Ship', was in use.
 It was operated first by the Tomago Colliery; the mine was inland from the left bank of the Hunter River, at Tomago, opposite Hexham.
 Around May 1860, this unique loading operation was taken over by the Minmi Colliery of J & A Brown, who then used it to load vessels too large to be able to use their staiths at Hexham.

 The Drop Ship—made by equipping the hulk of an old 400 ton sailing ship, Antrocite—was permanently moored, in a deep part of the Hunter River channel, between Stockton and the Dyke wharf.
 Upstream, coal was carried by rail from the Tomago mine to the river bank of the north channel, in wagons of four tons capacity but subdivided into two sections of two tons each.
 The coal was then dumped into boxes, of two tons capacity each, inside a barge.
 Each barge contained multiple boxes, variously reported as 21 or 30 boxes per barge.
 A steam tugboat, Aquarius, then towed the barge downstream to the Drop Ship.
-With a barge alongside one side of the Drop Ship, a box was then lifted by a crank mechanism on the Drop Ship, which carried that box across to the other side the Drop Ship and dumped its contents into the hold of the ship being loaded.
+With a barge alongside one side of the Drop Ship, a box was then lifted by a crank mechanism on the Drop Ship, which carried that box across to the other side of the Drop Ship and dumped its contents into the hold of the ship being loaded.
 The same crank mechanism then returned the empty box to the barge, before repeating the process for the next box.
 The crank mechanism was powered by a steam engine and was capable of loading 300 tons of coal per day.
 It was reported that, "The apparatus was contrived and put together by Captain Rountree, at Waterview Bay".

 The Drop Ship was still operating in August 1868.
 It was removed to a dock, in January 1869, as it required an overhaul and repairs, but does not appear to have ever been used again.
+Its location is shown on a chart of the port from 1869.

-Carrington — The Dyke, The Basin—and Port Waratah
+Carrington – the Dyke, the Basin – and Port Waratah

 The port at Carrington was the largest of all the coal ports of the coastal coal-carrying trade.
-The Basin and the Dyke could handle larger ships and were also used for coal export and coal bunkering, as well as loading "sixty-milers".
+The Basin and the Dyke could handle larger ships and were also used for coal export and coal bunkering, as well as loading sixty-milers and interstate colliers.

-The area was originally a low-lying island, Bullock Island, within the estuary of the Hunter River, which was partially submerged at high tide.
+The area was originally shoals fringing a low-lying island, Bullock Island, within the estuary of the Hunter River, and was submerged at high tide.
 Sailing ships using the old port of Newcastle tipped stone ballast in the area and, with other reclamation work, the line of The Dyke was created by 1861.
+The first wharf facilities on the Dyke were jetties used to unload ballast.